Manifest (13.09.19: v0.0.2)

-mpaacc is a multipresent exhibition- and hacking space based on Open Source technologies and varieties of anti-capitalism.
+mpaacc is a computational exhibition platform and hackerspace based on Open Source technologies and varieties of anti-capitalism.

-mpaacc consist of a decentralised architecture, and a client serving sound and image.
+mpaacc consists of a decentralised architecture, and a client serving sound and image.
 The client can be deployed by anyone as a physical fork and thereby occur in any form and place.

 The structure of the curatorial board of mpaacc is flat and draws on (ontological) anarchist ideologies.

-mpaacc is anti-aggressive, meaning avoiding all types of expectations that cause emotional aggression in hominids, for example; market value.
+mpaacc is anti-aggressive, striving to avoid market involvement that cause emotional aggression in hominids, for example; value, competition, and commodification (of everything).

-mpaacc unites the internet by file availability and hacking censorship.
+mpaacc unites the internet and therefore the physical world by file availability and hacking censorship.
 For mpaacc borders do not exist.
-A list of IP addresses will be provided.
+A list of IP addresses is provided.

 mpaacc has no owner, and in mpaacc nobody is an owner. mpaacc is communal computing.